Julie Bargmann: Career

 In 1998, Bargmann became a contributing editor to the Landscape Journal, published by the University of Wisconsin Press.

 In 2021, Bargmann delivered the annual Daniel Urban Kiley Lecture at the Harvard University Graduate School of Design.

 Projects

-Bargmann collaborated with Stacy Levy, as well as various artists, historians, and local community members in Vitondale, Pennsylvania, to reconstruct acid mine drainage into Vintondale Reclamation Park.
+Bargmann collaborated with Stacy Levy, as well as various artists, historians, and local community members in Vitondale, Pennsylvania, to turn a stream and land polluted by acid mine drainage into Vintondale Reclamation Park.

-In 2000, Bargmann and architect William McDonough collaborated to repurpose the Ford Motor Corporation plant in Dearborn, Michigan.
-As the site was heavily polluted, they received two billion dollars to render it ecologically friendly.
+In 2000, Bargmann and architect William McDonough collaborated on a landscape plan using phytoremediation and other means to address the heavily polluted Ford Motor Corporation plant in Dearborn, Michigan, a $2 billion project.